Qonstrukt/docker-images-php/utils/README.blueprint.md

  - Based on the work of [TheCodingMachine](https://github.com/thecodingmachine) ❤️.
 - You can enable or disable the extensions using environment variables.
  - You can also modify the `php.ini` settings using environment variables.
- - 2 types available: `slim` (no extensions preloaded) or `fat` (most common PHP extensions are built-in)
+ - 2 types available: `slim` (no extensions preloaded) or `fat` (most common PHP extensions are built-in).
- - 3 variants available: `CLI`, `apache` and `fpm`
+ - 3 variants available: `CLI`, `apache` and `fpm`.
  - Fat images are bundled with [Supercronic](https://github.com/aptible/supercronic) which is a Cron compatible task runner.
-Cron jobs can be configured using environment variables
+Cron jobs can be configured using environment variables.
- - Fat images come with [Composer](https://getcomposer.org/) installed
+ - Fat images come with [Composer](https://getcomposer.org/) installed.
+ - Fat images also contain wkhtmltopdf and wkhtmltoimage.
  - All variants can be installed with or without NodeJS (if you need to build your static assets).
  - Everything is done to limit file permission issues that often arise when using Docker.
 The image is actively tested on Linux, Windows and MacOS.
  - Built upon Ubuntu 22.04 LTS.